Slow driving on Ottawa roads

 Published Tuesday, December 12, 2017 9:21AM EST

-Ottawa Police are urging motorists to adjust their speeds to the snowy conditions.
+Ottawa Police are urging motorists to adjust their speeds to the snowy conditions .

 There were 24 collisions on Ottawa roads during the morning commute.
 No serious injuries were reported.